Elementary Staff

 Brianna Peach is 26 years old and is the big sister of Hannah Peach, 22, who has had type 1 diabetes since 2004.
 She has attended Friends for Life Orlando since 2005 and has never missed a conference.
 Brianna is a senior at Tennessee Tech University studying to become a physical therapist.
 She loves all of her friends here at FFL and has really made friends for life.

 Kayla Sachs is from Libertyville, Illinois.
-She recently graduated from Saint Mary's College in Notre Dame, Indiana, where she received her Bachelor's in Elementary Education with a minor in reading.
+She graduated last year from Saint Mary's College in Notre Dame, Indiana, where she received her Bachelor's in Elementary Education.
+She is currently a 4th-grade elementary teacher in the suburbs of Chicago.
 Her younger brother Will was diagnosed with type 1 diabetes at 13 months old.
-Kayla has participated in Friends for Life Orlando for five years and has created so many memories with her new friends.
+Kayla has participated in Friends for Life Orlando for six years and has created so many memories with her new friends.
 She is very excited to come back to the Elementary Team this year!

 Emily Swenarton attended her first Friends for Life conference in 2014 only months after her brother, Sean, was diagnosed with type 1.
 Since then, Emily has been involved in supporting families with type 1 including participating in JDRF walks as well as volunteering at camps for children with type 1.
 Emily encourages friends and families to attend Friends for Life because of the valuable knowledge and life-long friends that she has made over the past eight years.
 Emily graduated in May, 2021 from The University of Scranton with a degree in exercise science and will be attending Xavier University in the fall, for an accelerated nursing BSN program.
 She is very excited to be on the CWD staff again this year!

-Matthew Van Eperen has two loved ones with type 1 diabetes (Melisssa Geren and Matthew Pawlowski) and has attended several Friends for Life conferences.
-Matt graduated from Marquette University in 2017 with a bachelor's degree in Political Science and minors in International Affairs and German Studies.
-He then obtained his Juris Doctorate at Marquette in May 2020.
-Matt currently works as a contracts specialist at UW-Madison.
-He is excited to again be with the Elementary Team.
-Matt is the husband to Kayla Van Eperen and father to David.
+Matthew Van Eperen, JD, has two loved ones with Type 1 and has attended several conferences.
+Matt graduated from Marquette University in 2017 with a BA in Political Science and minors in International Affairs and German Studies.
+He then obtained his Law degree, graduating from Marquette in 2020.
+Matt is currently employed as the Corporate Counsel at a global heavy equipment manufacturer.
+He is excited to again be with the Elementary Team, helping kids focus on care today for a cure tomorrow, and developing Friends for Life.
+Matt is the husband to Kayla, father to David, and #1 fan of Taylor Swift.

 Kiraina Young is 28 years old and has had type 1 diabetes for 17 years.
 She was diagnosed in April 2005, shortly after moving from the Bahamas to sunny Florida where she is a lover of all things Disney and can often be heard humming a Disney show tune.
 She has attended Friends for Life Orlando for the last 10 years and is looking forward to being back amongst the diabetic community after a whole year away.
 She enjoys reading, musicals, playing video games, and hanging out with her friends and family!
 She can't wait for another phenomenal year with the elementary staff!